 - 2. See reply to question 1.
-Firearm means (a) any weapon (including a starter gun) which will or is designed to or may readily be converted to expel a projectile by the action of an explosive; (b) the frame or receiver of any such weapon; (c) any muffler or silencer; or (d) any destructive device (refer to 18 U.S.C. § 921(a)(4) for the definition of a destructive device and to § 921(a)(24) for the definition of a silencer).
-Machine guns mean means any weapon which shoots, is designed to shoot, or can be readily restored to shoot, automatically more than one shot, without manual reloading, by a single function of the trigger (refer to 26 U.S.C. § 5845(b) for specific definition).
-Antique firearms are exempt. - 3.
+Under the GCA, "firearm" means (a) any weapon (including a starter gun) which will or is designed to or may readily be converted to expel a projectile by the action of an explosive; (b) the frame or receiver of any such weapon; (c) any firearm muffler or firearm silencer; or (d) any destructive device (refer to 18 U.S.C. § 921(a)(4) for the GCA definition of a destructive device and to § 921(a)(24) for the GCA definition of a firearm silencer).
+The term "firearm" does not include an antique firearm (defined in 18 U.S.C. § 921(a)(16)).
+The GCA also provides definitions for other relevant product terms including but not limited to "shotgun" and "rifle."
+Under the GCA, "machinegun" is based on the definition of "machinegun" in the NFA which provides, in part, that a machinegun is any weapon which shoots, is designed to shoot, or can be readily restored to shoot, automatically more than one shot, without manual reloading, by a single function of the trigger (refer to 26 U.S.C. § 5845(b) for the complete definition of "machinegun").
+The NFA also provides definitions for other relevant product terms such as "any other weapon."
+A complete list of relevant definitions can be found in the GCA in 18 U.S.C. § 921 and in the NFA in 26 U.S.C. § 5845. - 3.
 All countries except those proscribed by the Department of State from which imports are denied entry into the United States.
-Refer generally to 27 CFR 447.52 for currently proscribed countries and articles; ATF also maintains an up-to-date listing at its Firearms and Explosives Imports Branch ((304) 616-4550). - 4.
-No. Generally, the purpose of the licensing system is to prevent the granting of licenses to persons falling within statutorily determined prohibited categories.
-A specific purpose of the import requirements, in addition to the above, is to ensure that non-sporting firearms, machine guns, destructive devices, surplus military firearms, and other like firearms are not imported except for the use of governmental agencies or other lawful purposes.
+Refer generally to 27 CFR 447.52 for proscribed countries and defense articles; ATF also maintains an up-to-date listing at its Firearms and Explosives Imports Branch ((304) 616-4550). - 4.
+No. Generally, the GCA licensing system prevents the granting of licenses to persons falling within statutorily determined prohibited categories.
+Except as provided in 18 U.S.C. § 925(d), it is generally unlawful for any person knowingly to import any firearm or ammunition.
+Import permits may be granted pursuant to the exceptions outlined in 18 U.S.C. § 925(d), which include imports for scientific or research purposes, imports of firearms that are generally recognized as particularly suitable for or readily adaptable to sporting purposes, excluding surplus military firearms, and other exceptions.
+In addition, Federal, State, and local governments in the United States may generally import firearms and ammunition that otherwise would be prohibited from importation, such as nonsporting firearms and ammunition, NFA firearms, and surplus military firearms.
 No alternative methods have been considered. - 5.
-18 U.S.C., Chapter 44 and 27 CFR Part 478.
+The GCA statute and regulations are in 18 U.S.C., Chapter 44 and 27 CFR Part 478, respectively.
 Licensing is statutorily mandated and cannot be abolished without legislative action.
-Designation of products is not subject to administrative discretion.
+Likewise, firearms are defined in the statute.